Central Orsha-Khingan Red Banner National Guard District: MVD RF service

 With the dissolution of the Soviet Union the district became part of the reduced Internal Troops of Russia in 1991–92.
 In January 1993, the Moscow Orsha-Khingansky Red Banner District of the Internal Troops of the Ministry of Internal Affairs of Russia was formed.
 Combat troops subordinated to the Moscow District carried out combat missions throughout the two wars in the North Caucasus - the First and Second Chechen Wars.

 Reportedly in 1999 the 23rd Special Motorised Militia Brigade was expanded into the 55th Division of the VV.

 In 2008, the Moscow District was transformed into the Central Regional Command of the Internal Troops of the Ministry of Internal Affairs of Russia.

 In 2013, in Russian service, the district included the Special Designation Division; three other VV divisions; a special designation brigade; five regiments; three special designation detachments (Peresvet, Scythian, and Merkury) the 102nd, 104th, 109th, 107th, and 681st Special Mobile Police Battalions, all in Moscow; the 128th Special Mobile Police Battalion (Voronezh); the 547th Special Mobile Police Battalion (Elektrostal), the 414th Independent Special Mobile Police Battalion (Yaroslavl); the 423rd Independent SMBP (Lyubertsy); the 597th SMBP at Kursk; the 667th SMBP at Tula; the 129th SMBP at Lipetsk; two other SMBPs, including one at Tver; and a total of three other SMBPs, and eight VV battalions.

 National Guard of Russia

 Along with the rest of the Russian Internal Troops, the personnel, equipment, and infrastructure of the district became part of the new National Guard of Russia when the Internal Troops were dissolved and reorganised in mid-2016.

+The Institute for the Study of War wrote on 21 March 2023 that:

+" the "Russian Federal Security Service and ..Rosgvardia launched a criminal investigation into the Deputy Commander of the Rosgvardia’s Central District, Major General Vadim Dragomiretsky on March 20.
+Russian State Duma Parliamentarian Aleksandr Khinshtein stated that Dragomiretsky is suspected of receiving multimillion-dollar bribes and abusing his power and will face subsequent dismissal from his position.
+Khinshtein said that officials forced Dragomiretsky to admit his guilt in a written confession.
+"Dragomiretsky was suspected of having received bribes from a contractor who reconstructed a military unit in the Moscow Oblast."